MASON COUNTY ONGOING TRAINING AND EVALUATION PROGRAM (OTEP)

 Emergency Medical Responders & Emergency Medical Technicians

-Except for the Stroke module released in January, lectures are delivered live (in person or via zoom) on the 3rd Wednesday evening of the month and recorded to be available to those unable to attend in person.
+BLS OTEP training lectures are held on the 3rd Wednesday evening of the corresponding month and recorded to be available to those unable to attend in person.
 Following the lecture, providers must complete a knowledge assessment through the learning management system and practical skills assessments with their primary agencies.

 ILS/ALS OTEP